ronniross/cognitive-engine/README.md

 Finally, the sunk cost fallacy is our tendency to continue an endeavor based on previously invested resources (time, money, effort) rather than on future prospects.
 This irrational escalation of commitment is rampant in technology projects.
 Teams might continue pouring resources into a failing machine learning approach, not because it shows promise, but because they have already invested months of work into it, making it difficult to pivot to a more viable solution.

 ### 1.4 The Pitfalls of Social Cognition and Group Dynamics
 Many cognitive pitfalls are not just individual processing errors but are deeply rooted in our nature as social creatures.
-The shortcuts we use to navigate complex social landscapes—to quickly identify friend from foe, build trust, and maintain group cohesion—can introduce profound biases.
+The shortcuts we use to navigate complex social landscapes, to quickly identify friend from foe, build trust, and maintain group cohesion, can introduce profound biases.
 These are particularly perilous in the context of AI and machine learning, as they can be learned from data and amplified at an unprecedented scale.

 A foundational bias in this category is in-group favoritism, our tendency to favor and feel more positive about members of our own group over those in an "out-group."
 This can manifest in trusting data more if it comes from our own organization, or in an ML model performing better for the demographic group that constituted the majority of its training data.
 When an AI system is trained on data reflecting these societal in-groups, it doesn't just learn information; it learns who to favor.